lelongg/spekti/README.md

 spekti . "echo This folder has been modified"
 ```

-The message "This folder has been modified" will be displayed every time you add, remove or modify files in the current folder.
+The message *This folder has been modified* will be displayed every time you add, remove or modify files in the current folder.